 Challenges Faced by Landlords When Selling in Maryland

 When you sell a house with tenants, you have to find a way to make the tenants comfortable while doing the selling work.
 Landlords need to be careful when dealing with these kinds of partnerships to avoid difficulties and protect the rights of their tenants.
 It’s hard to balance tenant privacy and comfort with property showings.
-Tenants have the right to live in peace in their homes; thus, landlords need to be very careful about when they show them.
+Tenants have the right to live in peace in their homes; landlords need to be very careful about when they show them.

 Dealing with landlord-tenant issues after the transaction is another hurdle.
 If lease termination is feared, tenants may feel anxious about their housing.
 Maintaining a good relationship by communicating and reassuring about lease conditions can help.
 However, some renters may use these conditions to postpone or disrupt the sale, causing landlords to scramble to find legal solutions.